 A multi-day snow storm continues to slowly move across New Mexico and Colorado today into Saturday.

-Snow fell throughout much of the day Wednesday in the Front Range of Colorado.
-Snow accumulations of 4 to 8 inches have been seen along the I-25 cooridor from Denver to Colorado Springs.
-Localized snow amounts near a foot have also been reported.
+Snow fell throughout most of Wednesday and into today in the Front Range of Colorado.
+Snow accumulations of 5 to 10 inches have been seen along the I-25 corridor from Denver to Colorado Springs.
+Localized snow amounts exceeding one foot have also been reported.

-Farther south, developed during Wednesday afternoon and has continued to fall this morning.
-Snow accumulations of 4 to 8 inches have also been reported around Santa Fe, N.M.
+Farther south, developed during Wednesday afternoon and has continued to fall though this afterrrnoon.
+Snow accumulations of 6 to 10 inches have also been reported around Santa Fe, N.M.

 Moderate to occasionally heavy snow will continue to fall over portions of northern New Mexico into eastern Colorado today.
 Snow may briefly ease overnight tonight, but another burst of moderate to heavy snow will return for Friday and last into the day Saturday.

-When all is said and done, snow accumulations of 2 to 3 feet will be possible over the higher elevations of southern Colorado and far northern New Mexico.
+When all is said and done, total snow accumulations of 2 to 3 feet will be possible over the higher elevations of southern Colorado and far northern New Mexico.

 An additional 2 to 5 inches of snow will fall across Denver, bringing storm totals to near or just over a foot.
 In Colorado Springs, Colo. additional snow amounts of 5 to 10 inches will drive snow accumulations to nearly 10 to 20 inches!
 Snow totals of 10 to 15 inches will be possible around Santa Fe, N.M.